 Massachusetts has been licensing educators since 1951.
 Our licensure system requires that educators – including teachers, support personnel, and administrators – hold a Massachusetts license for their specific role.
 Teachers demonstrate subject matter knowledge and skills, usually via the Massachusetts Tests for Educator Licensure (MTEL).
 Educators must also continue to complete professional development on an ongoing basis to maintain licensure.
 Additional information on Massachusetts Licensure may be found on our Educator Licensure website .

-In support of setting a high bar for licensure, and therefore ensuring that novice teachers in their first year of teaching are ready to make an impact with students on their first day in the classroom, Massachusetts will effectively implement the Massachusetts Tests for Educator Licensure.
+In support of setting a high bar for licensure, and therefore ensuring that novice teachers in their first year of teaching are ready to make an impact with students on their first day in the classroom, Massachusetts will continue to effectively implement the Massachusetts Tests for Educator Licensure (MTEL).
 The Department manages the contract with a vendor and develops and revises tests to align with the subject matter knowledge requirements for educators.
+The Department has also approved and begun implementation of alternative licensure assessments as part of a pilot that began in October 2020.
+These MTEL alternative assessments are designed to create comparable options for licensure candidates to demonstrate their content knowledge and communication and literacy skills.

 The Department has continuously sought to evolve our licensure system.
 As a result, the agency will continue to refine the regulation that governs the requirements for educator licensure to promote effective teachers.
 Massachusetts will develop and solicit feedback on licensure policies and seek approval of revised licensure regulations from the Massachusetts Board of Elementary and Secondary Education.
 These regulations directly impact novice and veteran teachers, as well as educator preparation programs.

 We intend to use Title IIA administrative funds to support staff deployment within the agency to work on licensure policy, including design and implementation.
 Our theory of action is that if we effectively support the administration of the teacher tests and build out licensure policies that set a high bar for educators, then educators will be better positioned to affect students on day one.